And then… There were three

 (Dalmatians to travel with, that is)

 I have always travelled with dogs.
 Most recently it’s been with Random, my magical Dalmatian.
-We travel together enough that I made her an Instagram and Facebook page (@random’s travels) to document her travel adventures (be sure to follow along).
+We travel together enough that I made her an Instagram and Facebook page (random’s travels – Now Bedlam Acres Dalmatians) to document her travel adventures (be sure to follow along).

 There are three main hotel pet policies that you need to consider when booking ‘pet-friendly‘ accommodations.
 These considerations are weight restrictions, additional fees per pet, and the maximum number of dogs.

-When we added the best boy, Hazzard, I had to be a bit more cognizant of size ranges in hotel pet policies.
+When we added the best boy, Hazzard, I had to be more cognizant of size ranges in hotel pet policies.
 Random is a petit 43 lb, Hazzard is a solid, muscled 57 lb.
 Making it harder to pretend he’s a “small” dog.
 The hotels with listed weight limits were rare, and only once did we change plans after a hotel reached out and underscored their strict limit.
-If they go out of their way to contact you to reinforce their pet policy, it is not worth the hassle.
-Otherwise, it’s been super easy to travel with the two of them.
+It is not worth the hassle if they go out of their way to contact you to reinforce their pet policy.
+Otherwise, it’s been super easy to travel with them.

 I just wrapped up a road trip from Ontario to PEI, with several hotels along the way.
-On this trip, I was able to stay at another favourite boutique hotel (one of the old railway hotels) with no pet fees, and no one batted an eye at me walking in with 3 Dalmatians.
-I steered clear of any place listing a maximum of 2, as well as any hotel saying “$x per dog”.
-I already do not believe that there is any additional cleaning done after my dogs stay, so a charge per dog seems extra punitive.
-In each electronic booking, I wrote in “travelling with three well-travelled, well-behaved dogs” and had only positive responses in messages.
+On this trip, I was able to stay at another favourite boutique hotel (one of the old railway hotels) with no pet fees.
+No one batted an eye at me walking in with 3 Dalmatians.
+I steered clear of any place listing a maximum of 2 and any hotel saying “$x per dog”.
+I already do not believe that any additional cleaning is done after my dogs’ stay, so a charge per dog seems extra punitive.
+In each electronic booking, I wrote “travelling with three well-travelled, well-behaved dogs” and had only positive responses in messages.